Grant

 How do you identify what issues to support?

-grantees based on annual themes.
-For example in 2007 Spark
+selects grantees based on annual themes.
+For example

-microfinance.
-In 2008, Spark will select grantees who work
+will select grantees who work in education and

-our Grants Committee meetings.
-If you are interested
+funding themes in our Grants Committee meetings.
+If

-themes, we encourage you to attend a Grants Committee
+you to attend a Grants Committee meeting.
+Please

 How do you find potential grantees?